Ridge Regularized Estimation of VAR Models for Inference: Shrinkage

 \subsection{Isotropic Penalty}

-The most common way to perform a ridge regression is through \textit{isotropic} regularization, that is $\Lambda = \lambda I$ for scalar $\lambda > 0$.
-Isotropic ridge has been intensely studied and since its introduction a number of notable theoretical results have been derived, see for example the comprehensive review of \cite{hastieRidgeRegularizationEssential2020}.
+The most common way to perform a ridge regression is through {isotropic} regularization, that is, $\Lambda = \lambda I$ for some scalar $\lambda \geq 0$.
+Isotropic ridge has been extensively studied, see for example the comprehensive review of \cite{hastieRidgeRegularizationEssential2020}.
 In regards to shrinkage, an isotropic ridge penalty can be readily studied.